nens/threedi-docs/source/a_releasenotes.rst

 The following issue has been fixed:

-- Fix for flow summary conserning boundary inflow and outflow in case boundary starts dry.
+- Fix for flow summary concerning boundary inflow and outflow in case boundary starts dry.
 - Check for embedded flowline in cross-section.f90 now based on kcu and not on node id.
-- Better log-message makegrid for coordinates when two vertices of culvert/channel are at nearly the same location.
+- Better log message for coordinates when two vertices of culvert/channel are at nearly the same location.

 Release 3Di - 2019-11 Meuse Release